allison9y/prestoi/README.md

   1. input_fasta : file path to the target fasta file
   2. output_path : desired output path for the results

-This script will generate the possible number of copies for each subunit in the input FASTA file, generates stoichiometry candidates for AlphaFold3-based prediction, and provides template-based stoichiometry predictions when sufficient template evidence is available (e.g., a complex template that covers all subunits in the input FASTA)
+This script will generate the possible number of copies for each subunit in the input FASTA file, generate stoichiometry candidates for AlphaFold3-based prediction, and provide template-based stoichiometry predictions when sufficient template evidence is available (e.g., a complex template that covers all subunits in the input FASTA)

 Example output for H0208 (True stoichiometry: A1B1):
 ```